 The 2018 SHIFT Festival, which will take place October 16-18, 2018 in Jackson Hole, Wyoming, will focus on the health benefits of time outside.

-Tentatively titled “Outdoor Rx: Outdoor Recreation, Public Lands and Our National Health,” the event will explore how outdoor recreation on our public lands creates a healthier citizenry, attracts new customers to the outdoor industry, promotes stewardship and advances quality of life in communities across America.
+Entitled “Public Lands, Public Health,” the event will explore how outdoor recreation on our public lands creates a healthier citizenry, promotes stewardship and advances quality of life in communities across America.

 Bob Ratcliffe, the Conservation and Outdoor Recreation Program Chief for the National Park Service, agrees.
 “Focusing on the outdoor recreation and public-land connections with health is an exciting and excellent idea,” he says.
 “It’s bi-partisan, has compelling emerging research and fosters growing connections between health interests and outdoor recreation providers, the outdoor recreation industry, conservation and community interests.”

 In addition to working with thoughtleaders like Bare, Ratcliffe, and author Florence Williams (“The Nature Fix“), SHIFT organizers will build the program around two main elements: The SHIFT Awards, which recognize the most impactful, innovative and replicable work in the space; and The Emerging Leaders Program, which trains early career leaders to help lead the proceedings at SHIFT.

 “The SHIFT Awards and The Emerging Leaders Program are symbiotic,” said Beckwith.
 “By developing our programming around them, we facilitate networking and showcase best practices with the current and future leaders of the outdoor recreation/conservation partnership.

 “In doing so, we advance a collaborative approach to securing the health and wellbeing of America’s public lands.”